tensorflow/privacy/README.md

 This folder contains code to reproduce results from research papers related to privacy in machine learning.
 It is not maintained as carefully as the tutorials directory, but rather intended as a convenient archive.

+## TensorFlow 2.x

+At the moment, TensorFlow Privacy does not generally work with TensorFlow 2.x.
+However, as of 2020-04-24. there is a [RFC to revamp Keras optimizers](https://github.com/tensorflow/community/pull/234) that will enable this.
+Once this is done, we will update TensorFlow Privacy as soon as possible.
+Thank you for your patience.

 ## Remarks